atingupta2005/apache-airflow-sep-23/Labs/01-The-basics-of-Apache-Airflow/README.md

 Defined as start time of corresponding schedule interval rather than time at which the DAG is executed \(which is typically the end of the interval\)

-As such\, value ofexecution\_datepoints to start of the current interval\, while theprevious\_execution\_dateandnext\_execution\_dateparameters point to start of previous and next schedule intervals\, respectively
+As such\, value of execution\_date points to start of the current interval\, while the previous\_execution\_date and next\_execution\_date parameters point to start of previous and next schedule intervals\, respectively

-Current interval can be derived from a combination of theexecution\_dateand thenext\_execution\_date\, which signifies the start of the next interval and thus the end of the current one\.
+Current interval can be derived from a combination of the execution\_date and the next\_execution\_date\, which signifies the start of the next interval and thus the end of the current one\.

 ![](img/1-The%20basics%20of%20Apache%20Airflow26.png)